anishfelixm/SpringBoot-Roadmap/week1_java-basics/JavaBasics/README.md

 What are the data types of variables?<br>
 What is the difference between reference and primitive data types?<br>
-How do we initialize the variables?
+How do we initialize the variables?<br>
+Is String a reference variable or primitive data type?<br>

 ## Input